TL;DR

 Two things to watch in practice:

 Sync order matters for bootstrapping.
 Image pull secrets must exist before any workload pod is scheduled.
 If ESO-produced secrets are in the same sync wave as your workloads, you get transient failures that are annoying to diagnose.
-Use Argo CD sync waves on infrastructure resources:

 metadata: